semantic-flow/sflo-dendron-notes/sflo.conv.chatgpt.2025-06-23-namespace-to-thing-mutation.md

 4 Next steps

-    CLI integration: Update your “discover” phase to look for _sflow.
+    CLI integration: Update your “discover” phase to look for _sflo.

     Docs update: Note in your Markdown spec that _sflow is the new inclusion marker.